-Taylor's approach of spinal anaesthesia was associated with delay in the onset of sensory block and motor block along with slower time for maximum level of sensory block and lesser incidence of hypotension and bradycardia.
-We observed that the Taylor approach of spinal anaesthesia in TURP patients was associated with less hypotension.
-Thus we concluded that Taylor's approach of spinal anaesthesia is superior to conventional approach of spinal anaesthesia for patient undergoing transuretheral resection of prostrate with decreased incidence and severity of hypotension.
+Taylor's approach of spinal anaesthesia was associated with delay in the onset of sensory block and motor block along with slower time for maximum level of sensory block and lesser incidence of hypotension and bradycardia .
+We observed that the Taylor approach of spinal anaesthesia in TURP patients was associated with less hemodynamic side effect.
+Thus we concluded that Taylor's approach of spinal anaesthesia is superior to conventional approach of spinal anaesthesia for patient undergoing transuretheral resection of prostrate with decreased incidence and severity of hemodynamic side effect